 Remember parrots & parakeets don’t build nests with the exception of the monk parakeet.
 Parrots prefer cavities in things like trees and rocks, dark enclosed spaces.
 Popcorn loves the area behind the towels in the bathroom.

-If there’s nest box in the cage remove it.
-If you have a sleep sack or tent in the cage, remove it.
+If there’s a nest box in the cage remove it.
+If you have a sleepy sack or tent in the cage, remove it.
 Do not offer shredding material and paper toys as they can be used to help build nests.

 Don’t forget to look beyond the cage.
 Birds are brilliant engineers and a motivated female can repurpose almost any dark space from under your living room sofa to the dryer in the mudroom.